 Asian Recipes/ Dinner/ Japanese/ Lunch/ Pasta & Noodles/ Recipes

-Large bowl of miso ramen topped with corn, eggs, beni shoga and nori.
+A bowl of miso ramen topped with ajitama eggs, corn, butter and spring onion.

-No need for a time consuming or messy pork broth.
-This easy broth is made with pork mince infused with a flavour-packed miso tare and chicken stock.
+No need for a time consuming days-long pork broth.
+This easy miso based broth is made with pork mince infused with a flavour-packed miso tare and chicken stock.

 Miso ramen bowls with soft boiled eggs, corn, nori and buttered corn.

-One of the quicker varieties of Japanese ramen, the base is made from a miso tare (soup base) and pork mince, rather than the heavier tonkotsu ramen, which made from a broth of pork bones that can take days to develop.
+Miso Ramen (味噌ラーメン) is one of the quickest varieties of Japanese ramen you can make at home, the base is made from a miso tare (soup base) and pork mince, rather than the heavier tonkotsu ramen.

-We use red miso paste for a saltier, slightly heavier version.
+We use red miso paste for a slightly heavier version.
 Swap this out for white miso paste for a milder broth.
 Not sure about the difference?
-Check out our miso guide.
+Our miso guide can help.

 Want your ramen noodles separate from the broth?
-Make tsukemen instead.
+Then make tsukemen instead.

-• Pork – The amount is intentionally small, as it’s more to add flavour than be the main star of the show.
+• Pork Mince – Also known as ground pork.
+The amount is intentionally small, as it’s more to add flavour than be the main star of the show.
 You can double this amount if you like.
 Sub with chicken, beef mince or tofu.

 • Toasted Ground Sesame Seeds – This brings a delicious nutty flavour to the broth while also helping to thicken it slightly.
-This popular ingredient is also used in our restaurant-style tonkatsu sauce if you’re keen to experiment with it further or to see the technique on how to toast and grind it.
+This popular ingredient is also used in our restaurant-style tonkatsu sauce if you’re keen to experiment with it further.

 Ingredients laid out to make spicy miso ramen.